 Time-saving

-A mortgage broker can save you time by doing the research and shopping around for you, allowing you to focus on other important aspects of your life.
+And, moreover, this mortgage broker can save you time by doing the research and shopping around for you, enabling you to focus on other important aspects of your life.

 Understanding Foreign Clients